uvarc/rc-website/content/userinfo/rivanna/software/spark.md

 We recommend loading the closest available version.

+## Open OnDemand PySpark

+Python users can run Spark in a JupyterLab interface via the PySpark Interactive App on [Open OnDemand](/userinfo/rivanna/ood/overview/).

+## Open OnDemand Desktop

+Spark provides a user interface (UI) for you to monitor your Spark job.
+If you intend to use the Web UI, you must request a [Desktop session through Open OnDemand](/userinfo/rivanna/ood/desktop).

+The URL is displayed upon launching Spark and is of the form `http://udc-xxxx-xx:4040` where `udc-xxxx-xx` is the hostname of the compute node.
+You can either right click on the link and select "Open Link," or enter `localhost:4040` in the browser.

-## Jupyter notebook/lab [Desktop]
+### Jupyter notebook/lab

-Instead of the default Python shell, you can redirect `pyspark` to open a Jupyter notebook/lab as follows.
-The `jupyter` command is provided by the `anaconda` module which is loaded automatically upon loading `spark`.
+You can redirect `pyspark` to open a Jupyter notebook/lab as follows.
+The `jupyter` command is provided by the `anaconda` module.

 Set two environment variables:
 ```